shakeer-linux/jenkins/Jenkins-on-Tomcat.md

 **Installing Jenkins**

-.
-Download Jenkins war and move it to Tomcat WebApps Directory.
-.
-And then open in browser with jenikins
+*Download Jenkins war and move it to **Tomcat WebApps Directory** and then open in browser with jenikins*

 ```sh
 wget http://mirrors.jenkins.io/war-stable/latest/jenkins.war